tsudacode/in_silico_bioANN/README.md

 If you use this repo in your research, please cite:

     @article{Trujillo_2020,
-    Author = {Trujillo CA and Adams JW and Negraes PD and Carromeu C and Tejwani L and Acab A and Tsuda B and Thomas CA and Sodhi N and Fichter KM and Romero S and Zanella F and Sejnowski TJ and Ulrich H and Muotri AR},
+    Author = {Cleber A Trujillo and Jason W Adams and Priscilla D Negraes and Cassiano Carromeu and Leon Tejwani and Allan Acab and Ben Tsuda and Charles A Thomas and Neha Sodhi and Katherine M Fichter and Sarah Romero and Fabian Zanella and Terrence J Sejnowski and Henning Ulrich and Alysson R Muotri},
     Title = {Pharmacological reversal of synaptic and network pathology in human MECP2-KO neurons and cortical organoids},
     Journal = {EMBO Molecular Medicine},
     Pages = {e12523},